Very few buildings will have you stand in awe as much as the interior of this amazing structure in Rome.

 There was only one thing going to happen and that was that Michelangelo ended up building the scaffold himself.
 He designed a flat wooden platform that was attached to the wall of the chapel, a much simpler idea that worked just fine.

-Many sources claim that he even lied down on the scaffold in order to paint the ceiling, something depicted in the 1965 film “The Agony and the Ecstasy,” in which Charlton Heston depicts Michelangelo and his struggles while painting the ceiling.
+Many sources claim that he even lied down on the scaffold to paint the ceiling, something depicted in the 1965 film “The Agony and the Ecstasy,” in which Charlton Heston depicts Michelangelo and his struggles while painting the ceiling.

 He painted while standing, even though he often complained about back pains during the 4 years he worked on this masterpiece.